allaboutapps/A3AndroidTemplate/README.md

 ---
 ## Open Source Licenses

 The oss_licenses module is setup to generate a html file containing licenses of all dependencies.
-Just run the gradle task checkLicenses to generate everything (Bitrise Step preferred)
+Just run the gradle task checkLicense to generate everything (Bitrise Step preferred)

 The file allowed_licenses.json contains license descriptions that are allowed to be used in our apps.
 If you find a valid license that is not supported feel free to start a pull request.